abielhammonds/COVID19_TravelStats_Project/README.md

     This data was copied from the TSA website and pasted into an Excel document, then saved on the local machine as a .csv file.

     Users wishing to reproduce the analysis will need to copy the TSA data from the website also.

+    This step is described in the Overview section of the COVID19Travel_Create_DataFrames.ipynb notebook.

 # Project files: